Can Old Cars Use Synthetic Oil?

 Taking care of your classic car can be a bittersweet experience.
 While it’s pleasant to have a classic beauty parked in your drive and run it around the neighborhood, you may have limited maintenance options as your car gets older.
-For example, you may wonder if you can use modern synthetic oils with your old car.
+Can old cars use synthetic oil?
+This can be one of your questions.

 Old cars can use synthetic oils without any issues.
 Synthetic oils benefit old and modern cars the same by offering higher protection against sludge and effectively lubricating engine parts.
 They contain additives that increase the engine’s longevity and require less frequent oil changes.